Tofutush/tofutush.github.io/blog/posts/rel graph.md

 But hey, now the font sizes are also increasing as you zoom, but I don't want that, because when I zoom in it's because I want to see the jumbled text more clearly.
 How do we prevent that?

 The zoom function provides an `event` variable, which has an `event.transform.k`.
 That's the ratio of how much you've been zooming.
 Using that, we can set dynamic font sizes.
 Dividing the font size by `event.transform.k`, we can make them smaller as we zoom.
 This also entails replacing every hard-coded font size with variables.
 I have three of them, `font12`, `font16`, and `font20`, for different sizes.
 They're set to 12, 16, and 20 initially, but divided by `event.transform.k` on every zoom function call.
+I also capped them at 12, 16, and 20 with `Math.min`, so they don't get larger when zooming out.

 ## Changing data